COD3BENDER/BNTA_LAB_w6d3_Airline/README.md

-# Lab - Airline API
+# Lab - Airline API - Tarek Ahmed

 In this exercise we will revisit the airline booking system, but this time we will do things slightly differently.
 Last time we built a CLI and managed the details of passengers and flights from the terminal but in the real world an airline wouldn't manage things this way.
 Instead they would have an API with routes available to make bookings through.